 - Improved gut health: Resistant starches foster the growth of good gut bacteria, which in turn aids digestion, boosts your immune system, supports your endocrine system, and does a whole lot more.
 (Not to mention, gut health is intrinsically linked to mental health.)

-- Reduced insulin and blood sugar spikes: There is some research linking the consumption of resistant starch to lower blood sugar and fewer insulin spikes.
+- Reduced insulin and blood sugar spikes: There is some research linking the consumption of it to lower blood sugar and fewer insulin spikes.

-- Mineral absorption: A lot of essential minerals are absorbed in our large intestines, and having a healthy supply of resistant starches strengthens such absorption.
+- Mineral absorption: A lot of essential minerals are absorbed in our large intestines, and having a healthy supply of this type of starch strengthens such absorption.

 - Weight loss: Resistant starches increase satiety and feelings of fullness, which consequentially aids in weight loss.
 They are also great for metabolic health.